 Survival is a fundamental human instinct.
 For thousands of years, people have adapted to a changing environment: withstanding changing climates, mutating diseases, and declining food sources.
 With food being essential to life, it has been one of the top topics of survivalists and the most important element, along with water, you can have in your personal survival kit.

 While today’s humans don’t face the same threats to survival as our ancestors did, what you eat is still a key factor in how long you live.
 When preparing for an emergency, it is always important to have the proper type of non-perishable food.
 Learning how to make pemmican may prove to be a good addition to your food survival plan.

 What Is Pemmican?

 Native Americans were the original ultimate survivalists.
 They developed a set of skills that they adapted and passed down over time.
 Until the Europeans stepped foot in North America and brought disease, Native Americans often lived long, relatively healthy lives.
 They only ever needed the land around them to provide the necessities.
-They figured out when and what to hunt, grow and harvest based on the climate they inhabited.
-They were innovative because they had to be.
-No one else was going to develop new ways to hunt or build shelter for them.
+They figured out when and what to hunt, grow, and harvest based on the climate they inhabited.
+So, they were innovative because they had to be.
+No one else was going to develop new ways to hunt or build a shelter for them.